 Good results can be obtained with cetane improvers.
 Sadly, these can prove expensive and should not be used in engines that are Euro Iv (2004) compliant.
 Strangely, the 2.2HDi 2001 model is 2004 compliant.
 The particle filter ( a whole subject in itself) can become blocked or excessively obstructed by use of such products.

 Weight reduction is very very sensible.
-Not only does less weight mean better performance for free, it also puts less load on tyres, which allows braking and handling to be optimised.
+Not only does less weight mean better performance for free, it also puts less load on tyres, which allows braking and handling to be optimized.
 It also reduces the load on the environment as less fuel is required, thereby the release of exhaust gases is reduced.

 Downsides of Diesels: